noblesamurai/aws-transcode/README.md

 # aws-transcode

-> A simple promise based wrapper to make transciding with AWS simple.
+> A simple wrapper to transcoding with AWS elastic transcoder.

 ## Installation